christiano84/Frontend-Mentor-Challenge-1/README.md

 Hello, this is a test of HTML and CSS knowledge.
 The goal is to re-create the design given in both desktop and mobile view to ensure a responsive design.

+You can view my solution at the live site below as well as the 'challenge' specification below it to compare the two.

 I re-created this design by eye without any software like Figma to give me the exact font sizes, margins, etc of the layout.
 This increases the difficulty and time it takes to re-create a layout.
-I feel that I came extremely close to the design.

 VIEW THE LIVE SITE HERE